sd17fall/softdes.web/_assignments/mini-project-1-gene-finder.md

 ### Turning in Week 1 Assignment

-You will not be turning in your code for this assignment.
-However, you are required to check in with a NINJA before the class when the week 1 assignment is due.
-This check in can either be done in person or via a Slack message.
-If you are very confident with the material, the online version is probably fine (send a link to your pushed code).
-If you are having difficulty, an in-person check in is certainly the way to go.
-The check in is not designed to be big and scary; it is primarily an opportunity for you to get help from your NINJA.
-All that being said, the check ins will not be productive if you haven't done the necessary preparation before the check in.
-We hope that adding a bit of a formal assessment component to the check in will help ensure that people put in the appropriate time.
-The check in grading rubric will be as follows:
+You be turning in your week 1 assignment by pushing your code to Github (this will use the same process you are using for turning in the reading journals).
+If you are struggling with the mini-project, we strongly advise you to meet with one of the NINJAs (either for some guidance, or just to look over your program).
+This week 1 work will be graded using the following rubric:

-* The check in never happens, or the assignment has not been started before the check in occurs: 0%
+* No work has been turned in: 0%
-* Only a minimal attempt has been made to complete the check in materials: 50% (note that minimal results does not imply minimal attempt.
-It is okay that you are struggling as long as you are trying).
+* Only a minimal attempt has been made to complete the first part of the mini-project: 50%
-* All code is written and works or a sincere effort has been made to complete the check in materials: 100%
+* All code is written and works, or a sincere effort has been made to complete the work: 100%

-The check in will be worth 20% of the final grade for this assignment.
+The intermediate checkpoint will be worth 20% of the final grade for this assignment.

 ## Week 2